 Investiture Ceremony for Honours and Awards within the Australian Honours System

 Official guests, ladies and gentlemen, girls and boys.
-Kaye and I are delighted to welcome you to Government House for today’s special ceremony.
+Welcome to Government House.

 I at once acknowledge the traditional owners of the lands on which we gather, the Turrbul and Jagera people, and pay respect to their Elders past and present – with encouragement to their young emerging leaders.

 Kaye and I are grateful you could join us as we celebrate a very special occasion – the awarding of Australian Honours and Awards to outstanding Queenslanders.

 Of all my varied duties as Governor of Queensland, hosting Investiture Ceremonies such as this is a genuine highlight.
 In bestowing these awards, I have the privilege of meeting the individuals, and their friends and families, behind remarkable stories of dedication and achievement.

 Today also gives me the opportunity to thank them for the diverse contributions they have made.
 By taking time out of our busy lives, we all reflect on what it means to give more, to do more, and to be more.